 (taken from a local English paper)

-It was clear that something extraordinary was happening.
 In a crowded East Durham meeting room one patient after another was standing up to tell their story of how a simple course of vitamin injections had changed their lives.

 According to the family doctor, vitamin B12 deficiency may affect up to 12 per cent of the UK population, and is massively under-diagnosed by NHS doctors.